 Avoid Raising Suspicion

 Barbed wire and Beware of Dog signs are common home security fixtures, but they’re not the most subtle.
 On the flip side, almost everybody has plants.
-Your home won’t look out of place with bougainvillea and rose bushes.
+Your home won’t look out of place with defensive plants like bougainvillea and rose bushes.

 No shit, Sherlock.
 You’d pick the one that’s easier to break into.

 Defensive plants make any home less inviting to trespassers.
 Getting a glimpse of all those thorns may be enough to deter them.

 Things to Keep in Mind Before Planting